dilipwam/CyPress/README.md

 # By **DILIP K M** | [LinkedIn](https://www.linkedin.com/in/dmahato/) | [GitHub](https://github.com/dilipwam)

 ---
-Following Instruction in targetted to users with Windows and using NPM.
+Following Instruction is targetted to users with Windows and using NPM.
-Basic instructions will remain same, just change the syntax as per need
+Basic instructions will remain same, just change the syntax as per your need
 ---
 ## 1. Pre Requisite (SOFTWARES)
 SKIP this part, if NodeJS and any IDE is already installed.